ahmadelgamal/social-network-api/README.md

 ### Deployment URL

-This is a server-side application.
+This is a back-end (server-side) application.
 It is currently not deployed online.

 ### Repo URL